MauriceGit/Cloth_Simulation/README.md

 # Cloth-Simulation with interacting particles

 This is a side project of mine.
-It's about cloth simulation (it always kind of fascinated me) with connected particles.
+It's about cloth simulation with connected particles (it always kind of fascinated me).

 This is how it looks in its final form: